Prezzodaman/x86/bgl.md

 - **bgl_no_bounds** - If set, edge clipping will be disabled, speeding things up (byte)
 - **bgl_tint** - Adds or subtracts from the colour index of each pixel, leaving the background unchanged (byte)

 To convert an image to a .gfx file compatible with BGL, run **convert.py**, specifying the input file and output file.
 Only 24-bit PNGs are supported right now.
-Unless your graphic has lots of unique pixels, or if it needs to be scaled or rotated, it's advisable to use RLE instead.
+It's best to use RLE instead, unless your graphic has lots of unique pixels, or needs to be scaled or rotated.

 ## bgl_draw_gfx_fast
 Identical to **bgl_draw_gfx**, but optimized for speed.
 Because of this, **bgl_flip** isn't supported, and there's no edge clipping, so graphics will still be visible if drawn outside the screen.
 However, it's at least 2x faster than **bgl_draw_gfx**!